bitcoin/bitcoin/README.md

 Installation
 ------------

-*NOTE: This will only build on Ubuntu Linux for now.*

 You will need appropriate libraries to run Omni Core on Unix, please see [doc/build-unix.md](doc/build-unix.md) for the full listing.